 Knowing these things will make you feel more confident when you’re asked specific questions about the company.
 It will also give you a good idea whether you’re a good match for the organisation.

 Mistake # 6: You’re late

-Many employers can’t understand why the candidates continue to be late, so being on time or not has a great importance in their decision.
-If you can’t make it on the settled hour, call in time and try to reschedule the meeting, depending on the person that conducts the interview.
+Be early or on time.
+If you can’t make it at the time decided on, call in and try to reschedule the meeting, depending on the person who conducts the interview.

 Additional Tips for a Successful Job Interview

-Make sure you are carrying with you a copy of your CV, written in a professional manner, including all details that could be of interest for that specific company.
+Make sure you are carrying with you a copy of your professionally-written resume, including all details that could be of interest for that specific company.

-Dress as professional as possible.
-If the company style claims the wear of a suit, the wear that suit and look as presentable as possible because that is most important and it will make just the difference you need.
+Dress as professionally as possible.
+If the company style requires you to wear a suit, then wear a suit and look as presentable as possible.
+How you present yourself is most important and could give you the edge you need over less professional candidates.